 The teen room exists to meet the educational, social, and recreational needs of Clinton teens.
 The Henry Carter Hull Library Teen Space is an informal and comfortable area that houses a collection of Young Adult materials aimed to meet the needs of teens in grade 6-12.
 The collection includes Young Adult literature in in many genres, a PlayStation 4 Gaming System with teen rated games, 4 computer stations including an iMac, numerous popular teen magazines, study areas, and café-style tables for conversation.
-Teen themed programs are offered numerous times each month.
+Teen themed programs are offered each month.

 - The most important rule in the team room is to respect each other, teen space technology and resources, library staff, and other patrons.